tylerlong/kickstart/README.md

 ## Usage

 ```
-ks -k kickstart-project -c config.yml -o output-directory
+ks -k kickstart-project -o output-directory
 ```

-A new project will be created at `output-directory`, using `kickstart-project` as template and `config.yml` as configuration file.
+A new project will be created at `output-directory`, using `kickstart-project` as template.

 `-o output-directory` is optional.
-By default it is '.', a.k.a. the current directory.
+By default it is `.`, a.k.a. the current directory.

-`-c config.yml` is also optional.
-The default configuration file `kickstart-project/kickstart.yml` will be used.
-If you do specify a configuration file, configuration items in your configuration file will override the default ones.
+## Features

+- Support projects in all programming languages.
+- Support any project to be used as template, even they are not created for scaffolding purpose.
+- Support templating, thanks to [nunjucks](https://mozilla.github.io/nunjucks/templating.html).

 ## Why?